CS2103AUG2016-T16-C3/addressbook-level4/docs/DeveloperGuide.md

 1. **GUI Tests** - These are _System Tests_ that test the entire App by simulating user actions on the GUI.
    These are in the `guitests` package.

-2. **Non-GUI Tests** - These are tests not involving the GUI.
+2. **Non-GUI Tests** - These are tests that do not involving the GUI.
 They include,
-   1. _Unit tests_ targeting the lowest level methods/classes. <br>
+   1. _Unit tests_ targets the lowest level methods/classes. <br>
       e.g. `seedu.manager.commons.UrlUtilTest`
-   2. _Integration tests_ that are checking the integration of multiple code units (those code units are assumed to be working).<br>
+   2. _Integration tests_ that check the integration of multiple code units (those code units are assumed to be working).<br>
       e.g. `seedu.manager.storage.StorageManagerTest`
    3. Hybrids of unit and integration tests.
-These test are checking multiple code units as well as how the are connected together.<br>
+These tests check multiple code units as well as how the are connected together.<br>
       e.g. `seedu.manager.logic.LogicManagerTest`